DRK-512/Operating-Systems/README.md

 # Operating-Systems
+## REMINDER SOON THIS WILL BE A COLLECTION OF SUBMODULES
 This repo consists of random operating systems project I have done whilst reading "Operating Systems Concepts by Abraham Silberschatz, Peter Baer Galvin, and Greg Gagne" or random projects I made up because I was bored <br>
 Another great place for Operating System information is (GeekForGeeks)[https://www.geeksforgeeks.org/operating-systems/?ref=shm]